 This reason is rather conspicuous.
 In case you hear loud, weird noises while you switch the AC on, it indicates a faulty AC compressor.
 Besides, it could also indicate a problem with the pressure of the refrigerant.
 Also, chances are that you have been using the wrong kind of compressor lubricant.
 Make sure that the noise isn’t issuing from the engine.
 Make sure that the noise isn’t coming from the engine.
 Else, it’s not a compressor issue.
 In either case, get it checked ASAP.

-Automatic cars and manual cars with advance electronic features most often suffer from this problem.
-The more complex your car, the higher are the chances for electronic faults.
+Automatic cars and manual cars with advanced electronic features most often suffer from this problem.
+The more complex your car, the higher the chances for electronic faults.
 When more electronic features are added to your cooling/heating system, it increases the chances of things going out of order.
-It may increase the ease of use and the comfort, but it also increases the scope of repairs.
+It may increase the ease of use and comfort, but it also increases the scope of repairs.
 Electronic faults could be one of the major reasons why heating or AC stop working.

-Presence of Bacteria
+Presence of bacteria